 Revenue-based financing, sometimes known as royalty-based financing, was used by oilmen in the early 1900s to finance oil and natural gas exploration, and later by the pharmaceutical industry, Hollywood, and energy companies.
 Investors began applying it to early-stage companies in the 1980s.
 Revenue-based financing blends the best of bank debt and venture capital, and a company should expect the cost of capital to fall within that range.

-Instead of a business being required to pay fixed interest payments like a typical bank loan, a RevenueLoan® is paid with a percentage of revenues.
-In that case, monthly “interest” payments will fluctuate if a company has lumpy cash flows or seasonal revenues.
-As software, infrastructure and other business costs evolve into “-as-a-service” to adjust with the ebbs and flows of a business needs, revenue-based payments naturally adjust up and down along with a business.
-The built-in variability of RBF makes the structure so compelling.
-Potentially if a company’s revenues drop to zero one quarter the loan payment drops to zero in lock-step, and when revenues come back up (hopefully) loan payments increase by the same percent.
-Instead of a fixed monthly expense regardless of business performance, RBF turns a loan payment into a variable expense.
+Instead of fixed interest payments like a typical bank loan, revenue-based financing is paid with a percentage of monthly revenues.
+If a company has erratic cash flows or seasonal revenues, monthly “interest” payments will fluctuate accordingly.
+If a company’s revenues drop to zero one quarter, the loan payment also drops to zero.
+When revenues come back up, loan payments resume.
+Instead of a fixed monthly expense regardless of business performance, revenue-based financing turns a loan payment into a variable expense.